microsoft/sfs-client/API.md

 ## Logging Callback

-To retrieve logging information from the API, use the `SFSClient::SetLoggingCallback()` before obtaining product information.
-Ideally, set the callback right after creating an `SFSClient` instance.
+To retrieve logging information from the API, set a logging callback in `Options::logCallbackFn` when constructing an SFSClient instance with `SFSClient::Make()`.

 The logging callback function has the signature: